Add-on to the DA of a CDFA?

 Rules and regulation links

 Some links to web sites with rules and regulations that I’ve found useful.
 EASA regulations – This is EASA’s regulation portal.
 If you haven’t already, read my quick guide to EASA regulations.
-ICAO Annexes and Documents – This is perhaps esoterica, but if you really want to understand procedures and regulations you need to read … Continue reading “Rules and regulation links”
+ICAO Annexes and Documents – This is perhaps esoterica, but if you really want to understand procedures and regulations you need to read annexes to the … Continue reading “Rules and regulation links”

 Flight planning links